AshesOfHerHalo/AshesOfHerHalo/README.md

 </p>

 <p align="center">
-  THANKS TO MY BEST FRIEND FOR MAKING THIS 🥹
+  THANKS TO MY BEST FRIEND FOR MAKING THIS DRAWING ↑ 🥹
   <a href="https://github.com/NorthernShine">@NorthernShine</a>
 </p>